Student Handbook Sub Banner

 For more information, please visit the Office of Disability Services website.

 Extending the opportunities of higher education to people with disabilities is a high priority at Wright State.
 The Office of Disability Services offers services, programs and activities that allow students with disabilities to participate in all facets of university life, according to their unique abilities and interests.
 In order to achieve our goal of helping students realize their full potential, we offer services above and beyond those required.
 A student's individual eligibility for services is determined through the application and interview process; the list below represents available services.

 ODS provides accommodations to students with all types of disabilities: ADD/ADHD, learning, physical, and psychological.
 ODS also offers accommodations to students currently enrolled in the PSEO and College Credit Plus, and Pre-College Programs.

 Academic services are designed to assist students with disabilities in meeting all academic requirements at the university.

 Registered students with documented disabilities may receive accommodations such as:

 - environment with reduced distractions

-- Reader/writer services, in or out of class
+- In class or out of class services available*

 - Advising for issues regarding disabilities and academic accommodations